fib-app

 http://localhost/1.0/person/57fbbdb0a2400000/pets

-In the call, the id of cat needs to be specified in the body.
+In the call, the cat's id needs to be specified in the body.

-By directly creating extended objects, you can establish connections between objects while creating objects. for example:
+Directly creating extended objects can establish connections between objects while creating objects. for example:

 1